-District of Columbia Office of the Deputy Mayor for Planning and Economic Development
+Issued by the District of Columbia Office of the Deputy Mayor for Planning and Economic Development

-INTRODUCTION 2 -
+INTRODUCTION 2

 PROJECT DESCRIPTION 3

+OURRFP PROCESS AND COMMUNITY FEEDBACK 4

-DISTRICT OF COLUMBIA POLICY GOALS AND REQUIREMENTS 4
+DISTRICT OF COLUMBIA POLICY GOALS AND REQUIREMENTS 5

-SOLICITATION PROCESS9
+SOLICITATION PROCESS .
+13

+EVALUATION PROCESS .
+20

-TRANSACTION TERMS 18
+TRANSACTION TERMS .
+22

-RESERVATION OF RIGHTS & MISCELLANEOUS PROVISIONS 19
+RESERVATION OF RIGHTS & MISCELLANEOUS PROVISIONS .
+23

-QUESTIONS 21
+QUESTIONS .
+25

-APPENDIX A FORM OF ACKNOWLEDGEMENT 22
+APPENDIX A FORM OF ACKNOWLEDGEMENT .
+26

-APPENDIX B SITE TOUR WAIVER, RELEASE, AND INDEMNIFICATION 23
+APPENDIX B SITE TOUR WAIVER, RELEASE,

+& INDEMNIFICATION .
+27

-APPENDIX C SAMPLE SCHEDULE OF PERFORMANCE 25
+APPENDIX C SAMPLE SCHEDULE OF PERFORMANCE .
+29

-APPENDIX D STATEMENT OF MINIMUM BUSINESS TERMS 26 -
+APPENDIX D STATEMENT OF MINIMUM BUSINESS TERMS .
+30

-APPENDIX E FORM IRREVOCABLE LETTER OF CREDIT 28
+APPENDIX E FORM FOR IRREVOCABLE LETTER OF CREDIT .
+32

-APPENDIX F INCLUSIONARY ZONING MAXIMUM INCOME, RENT, AND PURCHASE PRICE SCHEDULE 30 -

-Questions regarding this Request for Proposals should be submitted via e-mail only to patrick.smith3@dc.gov.
+Questions regarding this Request for Proposals should be submitted via e-mail only to Wendell.Felder@dc.gov.
 Respondents shall not direct questions to any other person within the District of Columbia government except as allowed elsewhere in this RFP.
 Responses to Respondent questions will be aggregated and posted on the following website: http://dmped.dc.gov/.